November 13, 2010

 Interior

 This is certainly more like a gym than anything else, but one that does feature some character.
-The seating closest to the floor is in the form of wooden bleachers that are in four sections following the outlines of the court (none in the corners).
-The odd thing about these seats is there’s no aisle and the seats are numbered from basket to basket, so I would assume on full nights, you just have to ask everyone to slide over as you climb up to the last (11th) row.
-Next up, are three rows of chairback, purple seats that surround the court in an octagon shape, just without the ends.
+The seating closest to the floor is in the form of bleachers that are in four sections following the outlines of the court (none in the corners).
+These have plastic butt-molding seats making things slightly more comfortable compared to a wooden bleacher.
+The purple also gives the gym more vibrancy.
+Next up, are three rows of chairback seats that surround the court in an octagon shape, just without the ends.
 There is a walkway that goes 360° above those seats and this allows for some standing room.
 Lastly, there is a third “level” of bleachers on the sidelines.
-It’s an arena that seems kind of awkwardly pieced together for the seating.
+It’s an arena that seems kind of awkwardly pieced together for the seating, but with solid sightlines and school spirit.

 Scoreboard